 For detailed disclosure on default plans and options, kindly refer SAI.
 XI.
-Load Structure Exit Load: I. For investors who have opted for SWP under the plan: a) 15% of the units allotted (including Switch-in/STP - in) on or before completion of 365 days from the date of allotment of units: Nil. b) Any redemption in excess of such limits in the first 365 days from the date of allotment shall be subject to the following exit load:(Redemption of units would be done on First In First Out Basis (FIFO): If redeemed within 1 year (365 days) from the date of allotment: 1% If redeemed after 1 year (365 days) from the date of allotment: NIL II .
-Other Redemptions: For Investors who have not opted for SWP under the plan (including Switch out, STP out): If redeemed within 1 year (365 days) from the date of allotment: 1% If redeemed after 1 year (365 days) from the date of allotment: NIL Minimum Application Amount/switch in Investors can invest under the Scheme with a minimum investment of Rs.5,000/- and in multiples of Re.
-1/- thereafter.
-Investments through SIP: Rs.
+Load Structure Exit Load: 111 I. For investors who have opted for SWP under the plan: a) 15% of the units allotted (including Switch-in/STP - in) on or before completion of 180 days from the date of allotment of units: Nil. b) Any redemption in excess of such limits in the first 180 days from the date of allotment shall be subject to the following exit load: (Redemption of units would be done on First In First Out Basis (FIFO): If redeemed within 6 months (180 days) from the date of allotment: 1% If redeemed after 6 months (180 days) from the date of allotment: NIL II.
+Other Redemptions: For Investors who have not opted for SWP under the plan (including Switch out, STP out): If redeemed within 6 months (180 days) from the date of allotment: 1% If redeemed after 6 months (180 days) from the date of allotment: NIL XII.
+Minimum Investors can invest under the Scheme with a minimum investment of Rs.5,000/- and in multiples of Re.
+1/- Application thereafter.
+Amount/switch in Investments through SIP: Rs.
 99/- and in multiples of Re.1/- thereafter The Minimum Application shall not be applicable to the mandatory investments made in the Scheme pursuant to the provisions of clause 6.9 and 6.10 of SEBI Master Circular dated June 27, 2024, as amended from time to time.
-Additional multiples of Re.
+XIII.
+Minimum For subsequent additional purchases, the investor can invest with the minimum amount of Rs.
+1,000/- and Additional in multiples of Re.
 1/- thereafter.
-For subsequent additional purchases, the investor can invest with the minimum amount of Rs.
-1,000/- and in multiples of Re.
-1/- thereafter.
-Purchase Amount Minimum Redemption/switch out amount The minimum redemption/switch out amount shall be 'any amount' or 'any number of units' as requested by the investor at the time of redemption.
-XVII.
-Segregated portfolio/side pocketing The Scheme has the provision to segregate a portfolio comprising of debt or money market instrument affected by a credit event. disclosure For Details, kindly refer SAI XVIII Swing pricing disclosure NA XIX.
-Stock lending/short selling Subject to the SEBI Regulations as applicable from time to time, the Scheme may participate in securities lending upto the limits as mentioned in the Asset allocation section.
-For Details, kindly refer SAI XX.
+Purchase Amount XIV.
+Minimum The minimum redemption/switch out amount shall be 'any amount' or 'any number of units' as requested Redemption/switch out amount by the investor at the time of redemption.
+XV.
+Segregated portfolio/side The Scheme has the provision to segregate a portfolio comprising of debt or money market instrument affected by a credit event. pocketing affected by a credit event. disclosure For Details, kindly refer SAI XVI Swing pricing NA 12,1 disclosure XVII.
+Stock Subject to the SEBI Regulations as applicable from time to time, the Scheme may participate in securities lending/short lending upto the limits as mentioned in the Asset allocation section. selling For Details, kindly refer SAI XIX.
 How to Apply and other details Investors can undertake transactions in the Schemes of Mirae Asset Mutual Fund either through physical, online / electronic mode or any other mode as may be prescribed from time to time.
 Physical Transaction: Application form and Key Information Memorandum may be obtained from Official Points of Acceptance (OPAs) / Investor Service Centres (ISCs) of the AMC or RTA or Distributors or can be downloaded from our website www.miraeassetmf.co.in.
-Online / Electronic Transactions Investors can undertake transactions via electronic mode through various online facilities offered by MAMF and other platforms specified by AMC from time to time.
+Online / Electronic Transactions Invactors can undertaka transactions via alcotronia mode through various online facilities offered by Investors can undertake transactions via electronic mode through various online facilities offered by MAMF and other platforms specified by AMC from time to time.